mgifford/drupal-security/src/drupal.rst

-To limit the damage a malicious user can do if they gain privileged access to Drupal, it's not sufficient for a development module to be simply disabled: the files that make up the module should be removed from the filesystem altogether.
+To limit the damage a malicious user can do if they gain privileged access to Drupal, it's not sufficient for a development module to be simply disabled: the files that make up the module should be removed from the file-system altogether.
 Doing so prevents a malicious user from enabling it and gaining more data about the system than they would be able to otherwise.
 Note that it is difficult to automatically enforce that these modules are not deployed to shared systems: